Pickett's Charge: Artillery barrage

 Despite its ferocity, the fire was mostly ineffectual.
 Confederate shells often overshot the infantry front lines—in some cases because of inferior shell fuses that delayed detonation—and the smoke covering the battlefield concealed that fact from the gunners.
 Union artillery chief Brig.
 Gen. Henry J. Hunt had only about 80 guns available to conduct counter-battery fire; the geographic features of the Union line had limited areas for effective gun emplacement.
-He also ordered that firing cease to conserve ammunition, but to fool Alexander, Hunt ordered his cannons to cease fire slowly to create the illusion that they were being destroyed one by one.
-By the time all of Hunt's cannons ceased fire, and still blinded by the smoke from battle, Alexander fell for Hunt's deception and believed that many of the Union batteries had been destroyed.
+He also ordered that firing cease to conserve ammunition, but to fool Alexander, Hunt ordered his cannons to cease fire slowly to create the illusion they were being destroyed one by one.
+By the time all of Hunt's cannons ceased fire, and still blinded by the smoke from battle, Alexander fell for Hunt's deception and believed many of the Union batteries had been destroyed.
 Hunt had to resist the strong arguments of Hancock, who demanded Union fire to lift the spirits of the infantrymen pinned down by Alexander's bombardment.
 Even Meade was affected by the artillery—the Leister house was a victim of frequent overshots, and he had to evacuate with his staff to Powers Hill.
+The counter-battery fire depleted the northern ammunition stocks, leaving them insufficient time to replenish before the southern assault.
+For the rest of his life, Hunt always maintained that had he been allowed to do what he'd intended—save his long range shells for the attack he knew was coming, then bombard the Confederate forces with every gun available once they lined up for their advance—the charge would never have happened and many northern lives would have been saved.